 Our MA Interpreting course has a multilingual and a Chinese pathway.

 On this pathway we offer Arabic, French, German, Greek, Italian, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish paired with English (languages are subject to availability and/or demand).

 Practical modules are taught by experienced professional interpreters and you’ll benefit from cutting-edge facilities and participate in simulated industry-relevant scenarios.

 The background lecture provides a conceptual framework for understanding, discussing and justifying interpreting-related decisions.
 Optional modules will allow you to customise your learning experience.

-During the course, you will learn through a combination of regular language pair-specific practice, simulations of multilingual events (mock conferences, guided campus tours, distance interpreting), modules highlighting different aspects of the profession, and a background lecture.
-Our experienced academic staff will help you develop a broad understanding of the current and future challenges of interpreting, while well-established, professional interpreters bring their workplace experience, standards and up-to-date knowledge of the market into the classroom.
+During the course, you'll learn through a combination of regular language pair-specific practice, simulations of multilingual events (mock conferences, guided campus tours and distance interpreting), modules highlighting different aspects of the profession, and a background lecture.
+Our experienced academic staff will help you develop a broad understanding of the current and future challenges of interpreting, while well-established, professional interpreters bring their workplace experience, standards and up-to-date knowledge of the market into the classroom